9001/copyparty/scripts/docker/README.md

 * `/cfg` is an optional folder with zero or more config files (*.conf) to load
 * `copyparty/ac` is the recommended [image edition](#editions)
 * you can download the image from github instead by replacing `copyparty/ac` with `ghcr.io/9001/copyparty-ac`
+* if you are using rootless podman, remove `-u 1000`

 i'm unfamiliar with docker-compose and alternatives so let me know if this section could be better 🙏